 The process terminates with a report displaying success or failure confirmation.

 Resolving Exchange Server Error 452

-When the insufficient resources becomes sufficient enough, the submission of mails, which was stopped earlier, gets back to normal..
+When the insufficient resources become s sufficient enough, the submission of mails, which was stopped earlier, gets back to normal.
 This resuming process is called Backpressure.
-To avoid this situation, Exchange Server disk space should be increased for more than 4GB space.
+To avoid this situation, Exchange Server disk space should be increased to more than 4GB space.

 You can resolve this error in few steps.
 Just follow the sequence one by one.

 - Take a backup for your Exchange database.
 Remove the unrequired data from the disk to have some 500 MB free space in your memory.

 - Disable Backup Pressure through the steps given below: